School Organisation Strategy Consultation

 - To recognise the impact of socio-economic inequality, population mobility, and sanctuary-seeking children in planning decisions.

-The draft School Organisation Strategy sets out a clear and evidence-based approach to the specific actions we will take to shape Bristol’s educational landscape over the next three years, but with a longer term view of the direction of travel and our city’s needs.
+The draft School Organisation Strategy set out a clear and evidence-based approach to the specific actions we will take to shape Bristol’s educational landscape over the next three years, but with a longer term view of the direction of travel and our city’s needs.
 The strategy would make sure the needs of communities in Bristol will be met while maintaining a commitment to high standards, inclusion, and equity for all children and young people.

-Why are we consulting?
+Why did we consult?

 Every primary and secondary school in England is required by law to have a published document outlining the overall procedure, practices and oversubscription criteria used in deciding the allocation of school places, including any device or means used to determine whether a school place is to be offered.
 This includes the minimum number of places the school has agreed to accept for each relevant year (the PAN).